No curfew in Brooklyn Center as sixth night of protests underway

-A sixth night of protests was underway Friday outside the double-fenced Brooklyn Center police headquarters as hundreds of activists and citizens gathered again in response to Daunte Wright's killing by a police officer last Sunday.
+A sixth night of protests was underway Friday outside the double-fenced Brooklyn Center police headquarters as hundreds of activists and citizens gathered again in response to Daunte Wright's killing by a police officer.

+No curfew has been declared in the city for Friday night.
+While law enforcement officers were highly visible, they largely stood back behind the fences and watched, as they had done Thursday night.

-Early on, the mood was festive, with produce and other food being given away, messages such as "We demand change" being written on chalk on the sidewalks, chanting and prayers.
-The fences were festooned with air fresheners, a reference to Wright's mother's assertion that her son had an air freshener hanging from his rearview mirror when he was stopped.
+As darkness settled in, the mood remained festive, energetic and peaceful.
+The protest had the feel of a block party, with fresh produce, s'mores and other food being given away, the aroma of barbecue, messages such as "We demand change" being written on chalk on the sidewalks, chanting, singing, prayers and a short march up and down N. Humboldt Avenue.

+The fences were heavily festooned with vehicle air fresheners, a reference to Wright's mother's assertion that her son had one dangling from his rearview mirror when he was stopped and fatally shot Sunday by former Brooklyn Center officer Kimberly Potter.

-Tiffany Burns, the sister of Jamar Clark, who was killed by Minneapolis police in 2015, and Toshira Garraway, founder of Families Supporting Families Against Police Violence, were among some demonstrators wearing bathrobes in support of Samira Hassan, a Brooklyn Center resident they say was arrested in her bathrobe Wednesday night while watching protests.
+Tiffany Burns, the sister of Jamar Clark, who was killed by Minneapolis police in 2015, and Toshira Garraway, founder of Families Supporting Families Against Police Violence, were among several demonstrators wearing bathrobes in support of Samira Hassan, a Brooklyn Center resident they say was arrested in her bathrobe Wednesday night while watching protests, just after being interviewed by a local journalist.

 "We want a federal investigation into all these departments — the ones that have murdered our loved ones, to be prosecuted and charged, cases reopened," Garraway said when asked what justice means to her.